Crossworlds

 “I’ve been ready for the past ten minutes!”
 Megan said.

-Savannah sighed, hid her journal, and went into the living room, where her mother was waiting with Megan and Betty.
+Savannah hid her journal, and went into the living room, where her mother was waiting with Megan and Betty.
 Megan was the oldest of her siblings, at sixteen.
 Betty was a year younger than Megan, and copied her every move.
 Savannah shared a room with the pair of them.
 Most of the time they ignored her, but Savannah didn’t mind.
 She had nothing in common with either of them.

 Belinda Kali, her mother, was still yelling as she gathered the children from all corners of the house.
 Getting everyone ready was always an ordeal.

 Tom and Jason came running into the hall, colliding into Megan and Betty.
 Savannah suppressed a giggle as her brothers knocked the girls onto the couch and started climbing on them.
-Tom and Jason were six-year-old twins, and they were the troublemakers in the family.
+Tom and Jason were seven-year-old twins, and they were the troublemakers in the family.

 “Get off!
 Get off!
 You’re messing up my hair!”